 Santiago is a huge city with over six million inhabitants.
 The long straight drive down the central artery, Avenida Libertador General Bernardo O’Higgins, to where I was staying in Providencia, seemed to go on forever.
 On the way through the Centro Historico my taxi passed squads of armoured riot police and paintbomb-spattered water canon refilling from fire hydrants in preparation for the next round of student protests.

-Although Providencia is very safe and modern, it’s also pretty sterile so whenever I could I would come into the historic centre for some culture.
-I usually got off the train at Plaza des Armas, a buzzing central square with lots going on.
+Although Providencia is very safe and modern (which is why my employer puts us there), it’s also pretty sterile and soulless, so whenever I could I jumped on the downtown train for some culture.
+For the Centro Historico, get off the train at Plaza des Armas; the buzzing central square with lots going on.

-On one side of the square is the baroque Cathedrale Metropolitaine de Santiago du Chili which I find to be quite a dark and ugly building as cathedrals go, but I’m not really a connoisseur.
-Just around the corner however is the Museo Chileno de Arte Precolombino (Calle Bandera 361) which is an essential visit (see slideshow in the next post).
+On one side of the square is the Cathedrale Metropolitaine de Santiago de Chile which I find to be quite a dark and ugly building as cathedrals go, but then I’m generally not a fan of baroque architecture.

 Just around the corner is the Museo Chileno de Arte Precolombino (Calle Bandera 361).
 I took so many pictures here that I had to dedicate a whole post to it (see slideshow in the next post).

 A lot of people get their photo taken in front of the Palacio de La Moneda, the presidential palace.
 It was formerly the colonial mint hence the name “La Moneda” or “the coin.”

 As you’d expect, there are plenty of banks nearby.